 Payers may choose one or more measures for quality-based incentive payments to providers.
-Providers may be eligible for a quality-based incentive payment for either achieving a certain level of performance (absolute performance) or for a certain amount of improvement, but not both.
+Providers are eligible for a quality-based incentive payment for either achieving a certain level of performance (absolute performance) or for a certain amount of improvement, but not both.
 One of the benefits of basing incentive payments on absolute performance thresholds is that the reward process is easy to understand and the target is clear to providers.
 However, because rewarding incentive payments based only on absolute performance may discourage lower-performing clinics from investing in improving the quality of care they deliver, payments to reward improvement are also included in this framework.
-This allows providers performing
+This allows providers performing at all levels of the quality spectrum to participate in QIPS and benefit from the potential opportunity of an incentive reward.